-• It is not generally appropriate, as is claimed, to provide minimal setbacks if that is not consistent with heritage character and streetscapes $\square$ • It is not a reasonable expectation as is implied to be able to erect a multi storey building that is not consistent with the heritage and character of the area $\Box$ • It is not reasonable to maintain that a pitched roof cannot be incorporated because it would not be appropriate for a commercial development.
-Why not□ • It is not reasonable to assert that the development must necessarily be a multi-storey development.
-Why $\!\!\!\!\!\!\square$ • It is incorrect to state that no other commercial developments have been able to achieve compliance with the height limit. □amden township is already largely developed and it is a matter of reusing building stock not replacing it with something totally out of character, over-height and overscale □ • It is irrelevant to present the argument that $\Box$ rgyle Street buildings may be over 7 metres.
+- It is not generally appropriate, as is claimed, to provide minimal setbacks if that is not consistent with heritage character and streetscapes; - It is not a reasonable expectation as is implied to be able to erect a multi storey building that is not consistent with the heritage and character of the area; - It is not reasonable to maintain that a pitched roof cannot be incorporated because it would not be appropriate for a commercial development.
+Why not? - It is not reasonable to assert that the development must necessarily be a multi-storey development.
+Why? - It is incorrect to state that no other commercial developments have been able to achieve compliance with the height limit.
+Camden township is already largely developed and it is a matter of reusing building stock not replacing it with something totally out of character, over-height and overscale; - It is irrelevant to present the argument that Argyle Street buildings may be over 7 metres.
 They are human scale, not more than two-storey and built prior to planning controls.
-They are located in $\Box$ one $\Box$ $\Box$ not $\Box$ 4. $\Box$ 1so, they are significantly less high than this proposed building $\Box$ • It is a nonsense to state that Elizabeth Street is within a "transition zone".
-A transition zone to what $\Box$ It is an important street within the intact street grid designed by the Macarthur brothers, the sons of $\Box$ ohn and Eli $\Box$ abeth, on $\Box$ amden $\Box$ ark in $\Box$ 8 $\Box$ 6.
-This is an essential element of the heritage value of the $\Box$ amden township.
+They are located in Zone B2 not B4.
+Also, they are significantly less high than this proposed building; - It is a nonsense to state that Elizabeth Street is within a "transition zone".
+A transition zone to what?
+It is an important street within the intact street grid designed by the Macarthur brothers, the sons of John and Elizabeth, on Camden Park in 1836.
+This is an essential element of the heritage value of the Camden township.
 It is not necessarily or deliberately transitioning to anything else.
-It is what it is. designed served The he The ex- conserve ual caveat emptor applies.
-The planning instruments and their heritage protections are ed to conserve the only known extant originally private town in $\Box$ ustralia, the town that the birthplace of Australia's wealth and that has stood largely intact for nearly 180 years. ritage protections are not in place to be criticised and argued against, but to be observed. isting and desired cottage character of the area is intrinsic to the heritage value of the vation area, is significant to the story of $\Box$ amden as a country town and its sense of place mmunity. for dev rming trend has become apparent, as in the case of $\square$ rgyle Street cited by the SEE (p. $\square$ ), relopers to purchase land that is comparatively cheaper due to its being flood prone and a heritage protected precinct, and then argue to vary the planning controls.
+It is what it is.

+The usual caveat emptor applies.
+The planning instruments and their heritage protections are designed to conserve the only known extant originally private town in Australia, the town that served the birthplace of Australia's wealth and that has stood largely intact for nearly 180 years.
+The heritage protections are not in place to be criticised and argued against, but to be observed.
+The existing and desired cottage character of the area is intrinsic to the heritage value of the conservation area, is significant to the story of Camden as a country town and its sense of place and community.

+An alarming trend has become apparent, as in the case of 11 Argyle Street cited by the SEE (p.50), for developers to purchase land that is comparatively cheaper due to its being flood prone and within a heritage protected precinct, and then argue to vary the planning controls.